cst8257/eventsy/README.md

-# eventsy
+# Eventsy

-This repository contains the starter files for the Eventsy project.
+## Objective
+Add new features to the Eventsy web application.